nuejs/nue/packages/www/docs/migration.md

 **Architectural clarity** - Business logic, data operations, and validation live separately from UI components.
 Each layer can be developed independently.

-**Testability** - Unit test your application logic without mixing frontend concenrs.
+**Testability** - Unit test your application logic without mixing frontend concerns.
 Pure functions are trivial to test.

 **Portability** - Your business model works with any UI layer.
 Migrate from React to Vue to vanilla JavaScript (or TypeScript) without rewriting core application logic.